 A classically trained singer, Alexandra first picked up a guitar at the age of 15 and has since crafted her own distinctive songwriting.
 Her acoustic style is complemented by a strong, soulful voice which has led to comparisons with Joan Baez.

-Alexandra gigs regularly and has previously performed at Liverpool's world famous Cavern Club and at festivals including Oxjam, Threshold Festival and Shropshire's Pheztival.
+Alexandra gigs regularly and has previously performed at Liverpool's world famous Cavern Club and at festivals including Oxjam, Threshold Festival and Shropshire's Rock n Bowl Festival.
 She has performed live on BBC Radio and is a regular on BBC Shropshire Introducing.
 Alexandra is booked to play several festivals this summer as a busy 2015 beckons.